nexusformat/definitions/impatient-guide/index.rst

    like symbolic links in a UNIX file system.

-HDF-5 does not, however, know anything about the application domain of neutron, muon or x-ray scattering.
+HDF-5 does not, however, know anything about the application domain of neutron, muon or X-ray scattering.
 In order to remedy this, NeXus adds the following:

 A group hierarchy in the HDF-5 file
   A group hierarchy in the files helps with a couple of issues.
 If a full beamline